Procedure: Credit and exemptions

 - International students confirm acceptance of the offer of credit in writing within 20 working days.
 No response is taken as a decision not to accept the credit.

-- After 20 business days following the communication of the application outcome to domestic students, or after the conclusion of an appeal period and/or process, credit or exemptions are only cancelled where there are exceptional academic reasons demonstrated to, and approved by the Associate Dean.
+- After 20 working days following the communication of the application outcome to domestic students, or after the conclusion of an appeal period and/or process, credit or exemptions are only rescinded where there are exceptional academic reasons demonstrated to, and approved by the Associate Dean.

 - To request a rescission of credit or exemption, a student submits a statement to the College Student Office administering the program outlining the academic reasons for which approved credit should be rescinded.